vincemic/wopr-ai-chatbot/GITHUB_PAGES.md

 # GitHub Pages Deployment

-This workflow automatically deploys the WOPR frontend to GitHub Pages when changes are pushed to the `frontend/` directory.
+This workflow automatically deploys the WOPR **frontend-only application** to GitHub Pages when changes are pushed to the `frontend/` directory.

+## Frontend-Only Architecture

+This project uses a **frontend-only architecture** with:

+- **Direct OpenAI Integration**: Browser-to-OpenAI API communication
+- **No Backend Required**: Complete WOPR experience runs in the browser
+- **User-Provided API Keys**: Secure localStorage-based API key management
+- **Static Hosting Friendly**: Perfect for GitHub Pages deployment

 ## Setup Instructions